frasertheking/pipdb/docs/source/functions.rst

 A data parsing module to quickly load data from NetCDF into xarray.Dataset objects that can be easily manipulated by the user.

 **get_precip_data_for_day(base_dir, site_name, year, month, day)**
-  Fetches precipitation data for a specific day and site.
+  Fetches precipitation data for a specific year, month, day at one site.

   - **Parameters**:
     - ``base_dir``, ``site_name``, ``year``, ``month``, ``day``: Details for locating the data.